Deepak42074/Physical-Verification-using-SKY130/README.md

 The "make" process grabs the SKY130 repository and submodules, as well as a few third party repositories to use in the install.
 It then builds the libraries from these various repositories.

+### Tools supported by openpdks

+Open_PDKs is a Makefile based installer that takes files from the SkyWater PDKs and reformats them for a number of open source EDA tools as listed below:
+- Magic
+- Klayout
+- Openlane
+- Xschem
+- Netgen
+- Ngspice
+- IVerilog
+- qflow
+- IRSIM
+- xcircuit

 The libraries supported by open_pdks are:
 - Digital standard cells (ex: sky130_fd_sc_hd)
 - Primitive devices/analog (ex: sky130_fd_pr)